memelet/eramba-vagrant/README.md

 ansible-galaxy install --ignore-errors -r requirements.yml
 ```

-## Create myslq backup directory
+## Create local data directories
-This directory will be mounted in the VM to be used as the target for eramba db backups.
+This directory will be mounted in the VM as `/var/lib/mysql`.
 ```
-mkdir -p .data/backups
+mkdir -p .data/mysql
 ```

 ## Install ansible roles